DavidMorano/other/src/mactmpusers/README.txt

 The TMPUSERS function is used (near system startup) to create the
 directory:
 	/tmp/users/
-It created it mode 0777+t with the user of the invoking caller (normally the user 'extra'.
+It is created with mode 0777+t with the user-ID of the invoking caller (normally the user 'extra').
 Once this directory is created and exists, other programs or functions will place (usually) symbolic links in that directory for a temporary directory for each individual user.